muquit/clip-httpd/README.md

 The [clip-httpd](https://github.com/muquit/clip-httpd) works on a simple and secure **client-server model**.
 The [clip-httpd](https://github.com/muquit/clip-httpd) binary is the server that runs on the machine whose clipboard you want to control, like your desktop.
-The client is a small script on a remote machine that sends text to the server.
+The client [pbcopy.sh](pbcopy.sh) is a small script runs on a remote machine that sends text to the server.

 -----